A New Interlude of Vice Containing the History of Horestes with the Cruel Revenge of his Father's Death upon his one Natural Mother

 Yf good, then good, through golden trūp, I blo his lyuely fame:

-through heauēs, throgh earth, and surgīg sease I bere abrod the same
+845Through heauēs, throgh earth, and surgīg sease I bere abrod the same

-perhaps what wind me heather driues, wtin your mid̄s you muse
+Perhaps what wind me heather driues, wtin your mid̄s you muse

 From Crete I com to you my frends, I bring this kind of newse